Challenges of Indigenous placements

 - Attendance is often inconsistent within Aboriginal and Torres Strait Islander contexts: clinical educators might be uncomfortable about guaranteeing students on placement that they will accrue enough of the ‘clinical practice hours’ required for accreditation.

 - All of the factors relating to working within a rural or remote setting may also be relevant.

-Challenges of Offering a Clinical Education Placement Working with Aboriginal and Torres Strait Islander people
+Tackling the challenges of clinical education placements working with Aboriginal and Torres Strait Islander people

 References and Additional Reading

 - Nelson, A., Allison, H. and Copley, J. (2007).
 Understanding where we come from: Occupational therapy with urban indigenous Australians.
 Australian Occupational Therapy Journal, 54 (3), 203-214.